openscope/openscope/documentation/airport-guides/egnm.md

 Aircraft intending to enter the Leeds Bradford Control Zone or Control Area direct from the London Flight Information Region must require permission 10 minutes prior to reaching the CTR/CTA boundary.

-### VFR exit points
+### VFR reference points
-VFR pilots should exit using the following Visual Reference Points, however for the benefit of those who wish to determine their position using navigational aids, the points are listed below:
+VFR pilots should enter/exit using the following Visual Reference Points, however for the benefit of those who wish to determine their position using navigational aids, the points are listed below:

 |                   VRP                   |   VOR/DME Fix  |
 |-----------------------------------------|:--------------:|